berk-demirci-bimu/Analogue-Clock/README.md

 # Analogue-Clock
-A simple Java Analog Clock by using Applets
+Simple Analog Clock by using Applets in Java

 # A screenshot for this application